 Endocrine glands and hormones; human endocrine system – hypothalamus, pituitary, pineal, thyroid, parathyroid, adrenal, pancreas, gonads; mechanism of hormone action (elementary idea); the role of hormones as messengers and regulators, hypo – and hyperactivity and related disorders; dwarfism, acromegaly, cretinism, goiter, exophthalmic goiter, diabetes, Addison’s disease.

-Note: Diseases related to all the human physiological systems to be taught in brief.
+Note: Diseases related to all the human physiological systems are to be taught in brief.

 CBSE Class 11 Biology Practical (3 hours/ 30 Marks)